World Darts Championship 2024 schedule, fixtures and start time today

 Luke Humphries is seeded third, after winning three televised ranking titles over the last seven weeks while two-time world champion Peter Wright begins his campaign as the fourth seed.
 2021 winner Gerwyn Price and World Matchplay champion Nathan Aspinall are seeded fifth and sixth respectively.

-Fallon Sherrock, who created history by becoming the first female player to win a match at the World Darts Championship in 2019/2020, will compete in the tournament and faces Jermaine Wattimena in the first round.
+While Fallon Sherrock, who created history by becoming the first female player to win a match at the World Darts Championship in 2019/2020, was beaten by Jermaine Wattimena in the first round.

 Here’s everything you need to know, and get all the latest darts betting sites offers here.